pwkwiatkowski/Vehi-lytics/README.md

 * [Inspiration](#inspiration)

 ## General info
-The purpose of this project is indicate some points and mark some areas on the map, using HTML, JS and Leaflet library.
+The purpose of this project is increase our programming skills and learn some new technologies.

 ## Tech stack
 Architektura rozwoju - stos technologiczny.